Ukraine says its troops make breakthrough in rebel stronghold

 | KIEV/DONETSK Ukraine

-The foreign ministers of Ukraine, Russia, France and Germany held a meeting in Berlin on the crisis, with German Foreign Minister Frank-Walter Steinmeier saying afterwards they would report back to their leaders and possibly agree on Monday or Tuesday on how to continue talks.
+The foreign ministers of Ukraine, Russia, France and Germany were meeting in Berlin and German Foreign Minister Frank-Walter Steinmeier said talks would focus on how to achieve a ceasefire and prevent weapons and fighters crossing into eastern Ukraine.

-"The aim remains to bring about a ceasefire in Ukraine and to prevent future victims," Steinmeier said.

-“It was a difficult discussion but I believe and I hope that we made progress on some points,” he told reporters.
+"The news from today shows that we are far from an end to the conflict.
+People are still dying.
+We have no ceasefire.
+We are far away from a political solution," Steinmeier said before the meeting.

 Russia denies helping the rebels and accuses Kiev, backed by the West, of triggering a humanitarian crisis through indiscriminate use of force against Russian speakers in eastern Ukraine who reject the Ukrainian government's rule.